 No time commitments.
 No rush.
 Go through the program in your own time and pace.

-* Worried it won't work?
+Worried it won't work?
 SLG comes with

 a 30-Day Peace of Mind Guarantee.

-CHOOSE THE PLAN THAT IS RIGHT FOR YOU
+CHOOSE A PLAN THAT WORKS FOR YOU

-* Worried it won't work?
+Worried it won't work?
 SLG comes with

 a 30-Day Peace of Mind Guarantee.